 200 g wheat flour

 whipped egg for brushing

-5. Spread lingonberry jam thinly on the dough.
+3. Spread lingonberry jam thinly on the dough and sprinkle with cinnamon.

-6. Roll the dough up tightly and cut into small segments.
+4. Roll the dough up and cut into 4-5 cm sized segments.
 Put each piece into a small muffin cup and allow to rise in a warm place for about an hour.

 Malt bread from Häme